recruit-lifestyle/RippleCell/README.md

 1. Create a new UITableViewCell in your storyboard or nib.

-2. Set the class of the UITableViewCell to RLSRippleCell in your Storyboard or nib.
+2. Set the class of the UITableViewCell to RippleCell in your Storyboard or nib.

 3. Set `targetColor` and `targetBGcolor` for the cell.